PROPERTY OWNERS HAVE CERTAIN RIGHTS

 THAT MAY REDUCE THEIR PROPERTY TAX BURDEN

 The law provides partial exemptions for any property owned by veterans who are disabled, surviving spouses and surviving children of deceased disabled veterans.
 Another partial exemption is for homesteads donated to disabled veterans by charitable organizations at no cost or not more than 50% of the good faith estimate of the homestead’s market value to the disabled veterans and their surviving spouse.
 The exemption amount is determined according to percentage of service-connected disability.
-The law also provides a 100% homestead exemption for 100% disabled veterans and their surviving spouses and for surviving spouses of U.S. armed service members killed in action.
+The law also provides a 100% homestead exemption for 100% disabled veterans and their surviving spouses and for surviving spouses of U.S. armed service members killed in the line of duty.

 PROPERTY TAX DEFERRAL FOR PERSONS AGE 65 OR OLDER, DISABLED OR DISABLED VETERAN HOMEOWNERS